Jaclyn Hawkins: Europe

-In 2009-10, she relocated to Zurich, Switzerland and competed for the ZSC Lions.
+In 2009–10, she relocated to Zurich, Switzerland and competed for the ZSC Lions.
 Her 55 points (29 goals, 26 assists) led the Lions, as she helped the squad advance to their first appearance in the Swiss Championship game.
 In addition, she was selected as one of the Swiss League's Most Valuable Players.
 Hawkins was selected by the Boston Blades in the 2010 CWHL Draft.

 Boston Blades

-Joining the CWHL's Boston Blades during their inaugural season (2010-11), it was a roster that included future Hockey Hall of Fame member Angela Ruggiero, future American Hockey League executive Hayley Moore, and future Toronto Six General Manager Mandy Cronin.
+Joining the CWHL's Boston Blades during their inaugural season (2010–11), it was a roster that included future Hockey Hall of Fame member Angela Ruggiero, future American Hockey League executive Hayley Moore, and future Toronto Six General Manager Mandy Cronin.
 Along with a number of USA Hockey alums, including Kacey Bellamy, Caitlin Cahow, Jessica Koizumi and Erika Lawler, Hawkins, wearing number 19, made her debut in Blades colors on January 8, 2011 versus the Brampton Thunder.
-Appearing in seven games overall, the 2011-12 season saw Hawkins finish ninth in team scoring.
+Appearing in seven games overall, the 2011–12 season saw Hawkins finish ninth in team scoring.

 Amassing 11 points in 18 games played, Hawkins, with the #21 adorned on the back of her jersey, enjoyed a three-game scoring streak from February 19 to 26, 2012.
-Recording six points during said streak, Hawkins recorded her first career hat trick in CWHL play, scoring a goal in every period during a 9-2 triumph on February 19 over the Burlington Barracudas.
+Recording six points during said streak, Hawkins recorded her first career hat trick in CWHL play, scoring a goal in every period during a 9–2 triumph on February 19 over the Burlington Barracudas.

 Of note, her first career CWHL point took place on December 11, 2011, in a road affair versus the Toronto Furies, logging an assists on a third period goal by Micaela Long.
-The next game, a December 17, 2011, home affair versus the visiting Brampton Thunder saw Hawkins enjoy her first career goal in the CWHL, logging the game-winner, unassisted, versus goaltender Liz Knox at the 5:36 mark of the second period, part of a 3-1 final.
+The next game, a December 17, 2011, home affair versus the visiting Brampton Thunder saw Hawkins enjoy her first career goal in the CWHL, logging the game-winner, unassisted, versus goaltender Liz Knox at the 5:36 mark of the second period, part of a 3–1 final.

 Making her postseason debut in the 2012 Clarkson Cup, Hawkins appeared in all three round robin games.
-Recording a goal in her first Clarkson Cup playoff match, a 3-2 loss on March 22, 2012 to the Thunder, she recorded a goal at the 19:19 mark of the third period.
+Recording a goal in her first Clarkson Cup playoff match, a 3–2 loss on March 22, 2012 to the Thunder, she recorded a goal at the 19:19 mark of the third period.
 Coincidentally, her first playoff goal, akin to her first regular season goal, was also scored on Knox.
-In the Blades only win at the Clarkson Cup playoffs, a 5-2 victory versus the Toronto Furies, Hawkins and Gigi Marvin would contribute the assists on the game's opening goal, scored at the 3:11 mark by Kelli Stack.
+In the Blades only win at the Clarkson Cup playoffs, a 5–2 victory versus the Toronto Furies, Hawkins and Gigi Marvin contributed the assists on the game's opening goal, scored at the 3:11 mark by Kelli Stack.

-Hawkins' final appearance with the Blades took place during the 2012–13 CWHL season, gracing the ice on October 28, 2012 in a road match versus the Toronto Furies, a 2-1 win.
-That season, the Blades would capture the first Clarkson Cup title in franchise history.
+Hawkins' final appearance with the Blades took place during the 2012–13 CWHL season, gracing the ice on October 28, 2012 in a road match versus the Toronto Furies, a 2–1 win.
+That season, the Blades captured the first Clarkson Cup title in franchise history.